Delhi elections: BJP faces uphill task to oust AAP

 Give us vote only if work done: Arvind Kejriwal’s new pitch for Delhi elections

 Modi's charisma was back at work in the 2019 general election as the BJP won more than 56 per cent of votes and all seven Lok Sabha seats in Delhi.
-The Congress came second with 22 per cent votes and the AAP followed with 18 per cent.
+Congress came second with 22 per cent votes and the AAP followed with 18 per cent.

 However, in the recent assembly polls the BJP suffered massive swings away from its Lok Sabha vote share in different states.
 It lost over 22 per cent votes in Haryana and Jharkhand.